-The Guideline Development Group that has been developing UK clinical guidelines for ano-uro-genital mucosal melanoma on behalf of Melanoma Focus is now writing up its conclusions following a successful consultation process during September and October 2017.
-The final guidelines and supporting material will be made available on this website.
+Over the past two years an expert Guideline Development Group (GDG) has been developing UK clinical guidelines for ano-uro-genital mucosal melanoma on behalf of Melanoma Focus.
+The work of the GDG is in its final stages following a successful consultation process during September and October 2017.
+The final guidelines and supporting material are now being drafted and will be made available on this website.

 Given the disease’s rarity, no randomised controlled trials have been identified for mucosal melanoma, but there is a large body of information relating treatments to outcomes.
 The challenge has been to identify the relevance of the published data to current clinical practice and produce agreed recommendations to guide healthcare professionals and inform patients and their carers.

-The GDG is led by Professor Martin Gore, with project management and methodological support provided by the Project Manager, Mrs Nancy Turnbull.
+The GDG was led by Professor Martin Gore, with project management and methodological support provided by the Project Manager, Mrs Nancy Turnbull.